Tenant’s Guide to Residential Lettings

 Point of Contact

-If we are not managing the property, contact details will be given for your landlord/ managing agent.
+If we are not managing the property, you will be given contact details for your Landlord/Managing Agent.
 If we are managing the property, you will be given dedicated contact details to assist you with any issues or queries.

 Regulated Memberships